-Do you have a heart for high-risk youth?
-Studying juvenile justice ministries will equip you to bring about positive transformation in the lives of adolescents in at-risk situations.
+Do you have a heart for at-risk young people?
+Studying juvenile justice ministries will equip you to bring about positive transformation in the lives of emerging adults in at-risk situations.
 You will learn about the different stages at which intervention can take place, and will have the opportunity to apply what you learn in the classroom through internship opportunities with Straight Ahead Ministries, which provides services for juvenile offenders and at-risk youth.

-Pursue juvenile justice ministries as a concentration in the Christian ministries major, or as a minor alongside a different major.
+Pursue the juvenile justice track as a part of your Christian ministries major, or as a minor alongside a different major.

 Gordon’s Christian ministries faculty are committed to ensuring that you not only study about ministry during your time at Gordon, but that you engage in ministry throughout your college career in preparation for lifelong Christian service.
 For that reason, all Christian ministries majors complete a 400-hour practicum.
 And our location in historic Greater Boston opens doors for hands-on experience in unique church and para-church contexts.

 The juvenile justice ministries program will prepare you for a wide range of vocations, including:

 "As I have worked with struggling and hurting youth, alongside community organizations seeking positive change, God has been painting a vision in my mind of furthering God’s peace and purposes in Dorchester.
 Even after going through graduate school, I cannot speak more highly of my education at Gordon and the ways that it formed my identity and vocation."
 Hear from others ➔

 GO THE EXTRA MILE